SwiftGen/templates/Documentation/strings/dot-syntax.md

 ## When to use it

-This template is the default template used by SwiftGen when parsing strings in (for example) `Localizable.strings`.
+- When you need to generate *Swift 2* code
-It generates Swift 2 code and is suitable for people using structured keys for their strings (components separated by the `.` character), for example:
+- If you use "structured" keys for your strings, that is components separated by the `.` character, for example:

 ```
 "some.deep.structure"